sebrauschert/OceanOmics-amplicon/README.md

 03-seqkit_stats.sh                     - to create read statistics for QC checks of the demultiplexed reads 04-DADA2.R                             - to trim the reads and create an amplicon sequencing variant table; this can be executed in pooled, site specific and fixed error modes
 05-run_LULU.sh                         - LULU is a tool to perform post-clustering curation of DNA amplicon data; also creates the final phyloseq object
-06-run_blast.sh                        - to query the NCBI nt and taxa database 07-run_LCA.sh                          - to retrieve the lowest common ancestor for the 16S and MiFish blast results 08-Decontam.R                          - sample decontamination; currently not automated 09-create_phyloseq_object.R            - create the phyloseq R package object for ease of analysis LCA_filter_nt_only.R                   - filter blast nt results Reorganise.sh                          - for site specific analysis: organise samples by site blast-16S-MiFish.py                    - to query a custom 16S fish database and the MiFish database from here: http://mitofish.aori.u-tokyo.ac.jp/download.html ecology_plots.R                        - phyloseq based ecology plots for initial alpha and beta diversity
+06-run_blast.sh                        - to query the NCBI nt and taxa database using BLAST 07.1-LCA_filter_nt_only.R	       - to remove BLAST hits in the nt database where the deposited species is very vague 07-run_LCA.sh                          - to retrieve the lowest common ancestor for the 16S and MiFish blast results 08-Decontam.R                          - sample decontamination; currently not automated 09-create_phyloseq_object.R            - create the phyloseq R package object for ease of analysis Reorganise.sh                          - for site specific analysis: organise samples by site blast-16S-MiFish.py                    - to query a custom 16S fish database and the MiFish database from here: http://mitofish.aori.u-tokyo.ac.jp/download.html ecology_plots.R                        - phyloseq based ecology plots for initial alpha and beta diversity